tlswg/tls13-spec/draft-ietf-tls-tls13.md

-NOTE: A server participating in an ECDHE-ECDSA key exchange may use different curves for (i) the ECDSA key in its certificate, and (ii) the ephemeral ECDH key in its KeyShareOffer extension.
+NOTE: A server participating in an ECDHE-ECDSA key exchange may use different curves for (i) the ECDSA key in its certificate, and (ii) the ephemeral ECDH key in its KeyShare extension.
 The server must consider the supported groups in both cases.

 [[TODO: IANA Considerations.]]

-#### Key Share Offer
+#### Key Share

 The "key_share" extension contains the endpoint's cryptographic parameters for non-PSK key establishment methods (currently DHE or ECDHE).